Capital gains tax in 10 questions

 - 10 × (€150 − €120) = €300

 The basic rate is 10%.
 The first €10,000 per taxpayer per year is exempt from tax (€20,000 for married couples under the community of property regime).
+This amount will be indexed each year.

 Example: